Carnivore Cookies

 When placing the cookies on the baking sheet, give them some room.
 Even though they don’t spread much, a little space between each cookie allows for even heat circulation in the oven.

-This helps them bake more evenly.
-About an inch of space between cookies should be plenty.
-If you can’t fit all the cookies on one sheet, it’s better to use two sheets or bake in batches rather than crowding them.
+If you can’t fit all the cookies on one sheet, it’s better to use two sheets or bake in batches rather than crowdig them.

 2. Cool Completely

-Let the cookies cool for at least 15 minutes, but letting them cool completely on the baking sheet is even better.
 These cookies are delicate when they first come out of the oven and firm up as they cool.
 Letting them cool on the sheet allows them to set properly without breaking.

 If you try to move them too soon, they might crumble.
 Once they’re completely cool, you can store them in an airtight container.

-3. Watch the Baking Tinme
+3. Watch the Baking Time

 The centers might still look a bit soft, but they’ll firm up as they cool.
 If you prefer crispier cookies, you can leave them in for an extra minute or two, but watch closely to prevent burning.